Georgetown sophs Akinjo, LeBlanc off men’s basketball team

 Akinjo was averaging 13.4 points and 4.4 assists this season for Georgetown, which has lost two games in a row heading into a road trip that takes it to Oklahoma State on Wednesday and SMU on Saturday.

-LeBlanc has been averaging 7.2 points and 2.7 rebounds this season.
-But he appeared in only six games because he was suspended for the team’s opener.
+LeBlanc was averaging 7.2 points and 2.7 rebounds this season.
+He appeared in only six games because he was suspended for the team’s opener.

 As a freshman, LeBlanc started the last 22 games and averaged 9.1 points and 7.3 rebounds, earning a spot on the Big East all-freshman team.